-$103 Gift Card from Office Max provided by Concordia University
+$103 Gift Card for classroom supplies provided by Concordia University

 Crystal Apple Award is a beautifully sculpted reminder of achievement and commitment to students and education, sponsored by K103 and Concordia University

 Concordia University Continuing Education Scholarship winner will be randomly drawn from this year's Educator of the Week honorees.
 Teacher education has been the cornerstone of Concordia University for more than 100 years, and this scholarship is one way that Concordia joins students and the community to thank educators for all they do!

 All of this year's weekly winners of the EOW are eligible • scholarship redeemable for one graduate or undergraduate course up to three (3) credits, with selection from among all courses available at Concordia University on-campus, online or off-site. • Course selection will be on a space available basis • winner must be qualified for the courses they select.
 (For example, someone without a bachelor's degree would not qualify for a graduate level course.) • The course must be started within 12 months of the award. • Fees and books are not included. • If a recipient chooses not to take a course, there will be no monetary compensation or reimbursement, and there will be no cash reimbursement if a recipient withdraws from a course for any reason. • Additional restrictions may apply.

 Heidi Green is a Kindergarten teacher at McBride Elementary in St. Helen's.
 This is what her nominator, Melissa Dueck, a parent and classroom volunteer, had to say about Heidi: